On the gauge group of Galois objects: Ehresmann--Schauenburg bialgebroids

 In general the collections of all bisections do not have additional structure.
-As a particular case that parallels Proposition \ref{prop:gsogg} we have the following. \begin{prop} Consider the left Ehresmann--Schauenburg bialgebroid $\C(A, H)$ associate to a Hopf--Galois extension $B=A^{co H}\subseteq A$.
-If $B$ belong to the centre of $A$, then the set of all bisections of $\C$ is a group, denoted $\B(\C(A, H))$, with product defined by
+As a particular case that parallels Proposition \ref{prop:gsogg} we have the following. \begin{prop} Consider the left Ehresmann--Schauenburg bialgebroid $\C(A, H)$ associated to a Hopf--Galois extension $B=A^{co H}\subseteq A$.
+If $B$ is contained in the centre of $A$, then the set of all bisections of $\C$ is a group, denoted $\B(\C(A, H))$, with product defined by

 for any bisections $\sigma_1$, $\sigma_2$ and any element $a\ot \tilde{a}\in \C(A, H)$.
 The unit of this group is the counit of the bialgebroid.
 And for any bisection $\sigma$, its inverse is given by \beq \sigma^{-1}(a\ot \tilde{a})=(\sigma\circ s)^{-1} \big(a\sigma(\zero{\tilde{a}}\ot \tuno{\one{\tilde{a}}})\, \tdue{\one{\tilde{a}}}\big). \eeq Here $(\sigma\circ s)^{-1}$ is the inverse of $\sigma\circ s\in\Aut(B)$. \end{prop} \begin{proof} The second equality in \eqref{mulbis1} follows from the fact that bisections are taken to be algebra maps.
 The expressions on the right hand side of \eqref{mulbis1} and \eqref{invobis1} are well defined.
 For any bisection $\sigma$ and any $b\in B$, $a\in A$ the condition $\sigma\circ t=\id_{B}$ yields: \beq \sigma(\zero{a}\ot \tuno{\one{a}} \, b) \, \tdue{\one{a}} = \sigma(\zero{a}\ot \tuno{\one{a}}) \, b \,\tdue{\one{a}} \, . \eeq As for the multiplication in \eqref{mulbis1}: for bisections $\sigma_1$, $\sigma_2$ and any $b\in B$, we have